Chart Color Schemes

 Residential development activity is lower than average in Buff Point according to AreaSearch's national comparison of local real estate markets

-Buff Point has averaged approximately 11 new dwelling approvals each year over the past five financial years, totalling an estimated 59 homes.
-From July 2026 to date, 3 approvals have been recorded.
-On average, 1.5 people move to the area per dwelling built annually between FY-21 and FY-25.
-The average expected construction cost of new dwellings is $284,000.
+Buff Point averaged approximately 11 new dwelling approvals per year over the past five financial years, totalling an estimated 59 homes from FY-20 to FY-24.
+As of FY-26, 9 approvals have been recorded.
+On average, 1.5 people moved to the area annually for each dwelling built between FY-21 and FY-25, suggesting balanced supply and demand dynamics.
+The average expected construction cost value of new dwellings was $284,000, lower than regional norms, indicating more affordable housing options.

 Frequently Asked Questions - Development